Tag Teambuilding

 Master Thief

-For the build that specializes in equipment theft, Master Thief (masterfully) empowers Steal Equipment abilities to have their Range increased to 2 and avoids the victim’s ability to use their Reaction which would normally trigger against Steal (so no First Strike, Counter, or even Dragonheart, for example).
+For the build that specializes in equipment theft, Master Thief (masterfully) empowers Steal Equipment abilities to have their Range increased to 2 and avoids the victim’s ability to use their Reaction, which would normally trigger against Steal (so no First Strike, Counter, or even Dragonheart, for example).
 In addition to the effect of Thief’s Gloves bypassing Safeguard and enhancing the hit rate, Steal’s success (or failure) solely relies on luck; your opponent ought to say a prayer to the gods before it’s too late.

 • 📃Requires: Thief’s Hat, Black Garb, Thief’s Gloves